tratteria/website/content/docs/quickstart/verifying-trats.md

 &nbsp;

-### Verifing Txn-Tokens
+### Verifing TraTs

-First, let's review the Txn-Token we generated in the [Generating Txn-Tokens](/docs/quickstart/generating-trats) guide.
-Below is the Txn-Token we received:
+First, let's review the TraT we generated in the [Generating TraTs](/docs/quickstart/generating-trats) guide.
+Below is the TraT we received:

 **JWT:**